illiptic/styled-components-demo/docs/article.md

 Styled components make it easier to fall in the trap of strongly coupling style and logic.
 [Max Stoiber explains how to avoid this][v3], and the styled-components documentation also presents this decoupled structure.
 While the idea of separating logic and presentation is definitely not new, one might be tempted to take shortcuts when developing React components.
 It’s easy to create a Component for a validation button that handles the click action as well as the button’s style.
 It takes a bit more effort to split it in two Components.

 ## The Container/Presentational architecture
 This is a pretty simple principle.
-Components either define styles, or they manage data and logic.
+Components either define how things look, or they manage data and logic.
 A very important aspect of presentation components is that they should never have any dependencies.
 They receive props and render dom (or children) accordingly.
 Containers on the other hand know about the data architecture (state, redux, flux, etc…), but should never concern themselves with display.
 Dan Abramov’s [article][dan] is a very good and detailed explanation of this architecture.